shion-h/TopicModels/README.md

 # TopicModels
 # Abstract
-This tools can estimate parameters(includes hyper parameters) of some topic models.
+This tools can estimate parameters(including hyper parameters) of some topic models.
 # Installation
     ./configure
     make